jonthorell/synth-nu-vinyl-store/README.md

 ```

 The solution was to replace the variable product with the shortened prod.
+15. The Add-staff link to menu did not work properly.
+Removed check if user is superuser.
+Superfluos since it is only the group membership that is important

 # Bugs encountered but not fixed yet